The Origin Of The Coffee Bean

 Secondly, the two main methods I would recommend for coarsely ground coffee is a French press or any kind of percolator.
 This is if you prefer your coffee hot.
 I will talk about a new method of brewing cold coffee in the next section.

 The French press can be used if you want to get coffee with a full body, and prefer darker roasts.
 It requires the coffee grounds to be fully immersed in the boiling water for several minutes, and this is the way the coffee gets brewed.
 If you have finer grounds, or coffee with more subtle flavors, or if you have lighter roasts with very high acidity, it will end up making the coffee downright sour with an ugly taste.

 However, in the case of Brazilian coffee, full immersion for several minutes does not make the Robusta coffee acidic and can help highlight the bittersweet flavor in addition to bringing out a lovely almond-like or chocolaty taste profile.

 If that sounds amazing to you, then the French press is the way to go.
 However, try to stay away from brewing methods that require finer grinds as we established, and stick to methods that have the most amount of time where the coffee grounds sit in water.

 Quick Guide To Using A French Press

-Measure and grind the coffee beans.
-You will require about 10 grams of ground per 200 ml of water.
+- Measure and grind the coffee beans.
+You will require about 10 grams of grounds per 200 ml of water.
 The grind has to be coarse for Brazilian coffee.